Douglas Booth

 "Christopher and His Kind": Douglas Booth and Matt Smith

-In 2012, the youth drama "LOL" (filmed in 2010) was released, where he starred alongside Miley Cyrus and Demi Moore.
+2012 brought the release of teen drama "LOL" (shot in 2010), co-starring Miley Cyrus and Demi Moore.
 The film received negative reviews in the press.
-However, the next year, he shone as Romeo in a new adaptation of Shakespeare's tragedy "Romeo & Juliet," marking another breakthrough in his career.
-Los Angeles Times reviewer Betsy Sharkey praised his performance, and renowned film critic Geoffrey Macnab declared in the Independent that Booth "reached star status."
+The following year brought his breakout performance as Romeo in a fresh take on Shakespeare's "Romeo & Juliet."
+Los Angeles Times critic Betsy Sharkey raved about his performance, while The Independent's Geoffrey Macnab declared Booth had "reached star status."

 Douglas Booth on the set of "LOL"